Current Projects

 VMT Reduction Strategy

-In response to the CTDOT’s VMT Reduction Goal, the NVCOG Board adopted this strategy in September of 2023 to identify strategies and prioritize projects aimed at reducing Vehicle Miles Traveled within the region.
+In response to the CTDOT’s VMT Reduction Goal, the NVCOG Board adopted it's VMT Reduction Strategy in September 2023 to identify strategies and prioritize projects aimed at reducing Vehicle Miles Traveled within the region.

 Waterbury Line Station Projects